What is The Difference Between CBT & Counselling?

 Counselling can also help you make develop insights which may lead to you making more helpful choices and thus improving how you feel.
 It can be highly effective for helping with problems such as relationship difficulties, changing jobs, a bereavement or loss of some kind and negative past experiences.

 Sessions tend to be less structured so the client can discuss whatever is on their mind in that moment, whether that be a current problem or something that they have experienced in the past.

 NICE guidelines set out the different evidence-based treatments that are available for different diagnoses.
 According to the research, there is more evidence that CBT is the most effective treatment for depression and anxiety, which is why it is the current treatment of choice (see NICE guidelines below).
 However, which one is best really depends on the individual circumstances and treatment goals.

-If you are unsure, it may be worth having an assessment with a CBT Therapist or Counsellor to have more of an in depth discussion about what the current problem is and what you would like to achieve from having therapy.
-This way, an individualised treatment plan can be discussed and implemented based on your needs and goals.
+If you are unsure of the right pathway for you, it may be worth having an assessment with a CBT Therapist or Counsellor to have more of an in depth discussion about what the current problem is and what you would like to achieve from having therapy.
+This way, you can find out more and have any questions answered by a professional.

 I offer a free consultation where we can discuss further and help you decide on the most suitable treatment for you.
 You can book your appointment here.